Best Citi® Cash-Back Credit Cards

 Best for: Overall cash back

-Although the Citi Custom Cash Card provides a high 5% bonus every month, many customers will actually end up earning more cash back with the Citi Double Cash Card.
+Also, although the Citi Custom Cash Card provides a high 5% bonus every billing cycle, many customers will actually end up earning more cash back with the Citi Double Cash Card.

 The structure of the Citi Double Cash Card is simple, as you’ll earn a flat 1% on everything you charge on the card.
 However, whenever you pay your bill, you’ll earn an additional 1% on what you’ve spent.